 This is the forward curvature of the upper body, known as thoracic Kyphosis.
 This combination of forward and reverse curves in the spine allows people to sit and stand upright.
 This deformity can cause lower back pain if it leads to the breakdown of the discs, facet joints, sacroiliac joints, or stenosis.

-There are naturally many other risk factors for non-kidney related pain in general and lower back pain in particular.
+There are many risk factors for non-kidney related pain in general and lower back pain in particular.
 Among those, the most prominent risk factors include:

 - Autoimmune disease